rcemper/Docker-micro-Durability/README.md

 ### How to use it
 Your container has now an external IRIS.DAT in \</installdir\>/demo/
 It is setup as working DB for Globals and Routines in namespace USER
-*REMEBER: this is just for the content of this namespace*
+*REMEMBER: this is just for the content of this namespace*

 [Article to previous version in DC](https://community.intersystems.com/post/iris-docker-micro-durability)